Humanities, Social Science and Language

 A. James Barnes

-A. James Barnes is Professor of Public and Environmental Affairs and Professor of Law at Indiana University, Bloomington (IU).
-He previously served as Dean of IU’s School of Public and Environmental Affairs, and has taught business law at Indiana University and Georgetown University.
+Professor Emeritus of Public and Environmental Affairs at Indiana University, Bloomington.
+He previously served as Dean of the School of Public and Environmental Affairs and as Professor of Law in the Indiana University Maurer School of Law and has taught business law in the business schools at both Indiana University and Georgetown University.
+He has won teaching awards in both the School of Business and the law school.
 His teaching interests include commercial law, environmental law, alternative dispute resolution, law and public policy, and ethics and the public official.
 He is the co-author of several leading books on business law.
-From 1985 to 1988, Professor Barnes served as the deputy administrator of the U.S. Environmental Protection Agency (EPA).

-From 1983 to 1985 he was the EPA general counsel and in the early 1970s served as chief of staff to the first administrator of EPA.
+From 1985 to 1988, Professor Barnes served as the deputy administrator of the U.S. Environmental Protection Agency.
+From 1983 to 1985, he was the EPA general counsel, and in the early 1970s he served as chief of staff to the first administrator of the EPA.
 Professor Barnes also served as a trial attorney in the U.S. Department of Justice and as general counsel of the U.S. Department of Agriculture.
-From 1975 to 1981, he had a commercial and environmental law practice with the firm of Beveridge and Diamond in Washington, D.C.
+For six years, from 1975 to 1981, he had a commercial and environmental law practice with the firm of Beveridge and Diamond in Washington, DC.

 Joshua Perry